 Interestingly, the largest cause of fatalities in the industry is highway accidents, with almost a third of the total fatalities occurring among truck drivers.
 Accidents are in part due to the condition of the trucks, and also to clauses in regulations that exempt the drivers in the oil and gas industry from certain protocols.
 According to Urbina, in 2009 the PA State Police reported that 40% of the trucks inspected had to be taken off the road because they did not meet vehicle safety standards.
 Furthermore, in a pattern that is typical for this industry, drivers are exempt from occupational safety regulations.
 Working longer hours, the drivers make more money, but with some shifts lasting up to 20 hours, they are also risking their lives.
 Exemptions for the oil and gas industry have been in place for almost 50 years (Urbina, 2012).
+In 2018, NIOSH issued a fact sheet for "Oil and Gas Workers: How to Prevent Fatigued Driving at Work."

 For those who are injured on the rig site, complications also arise due to the rural locations of the wells, posing challenges to EMTs who are unfamiliar with new roads hacked out of forests and fields.
-Also in rural areas, where doctors generally specialize in family medicine, the physicians are at a further disadvantage in treating workers due to policies in Act 13, § 3222.1, regulating access to and sharing information about the complete list of chemical components of fracking fluids, in order to protect trade secrets (University of Pittsburgh, 2013).
-This policy has been criticized as a "physician gag rule."
+Also in rural areas, where doctors generally specialize in family medicine, physicians were at a further disadvantage in treating workers due to policies in Act 13, § 3222.1, regulating access to and sharing information about the complete list of chemical components of fracking fluids, in order to protect trade secrets (University of Pittsburgh, 2013).
+This policy was criticized as a "physician gag rule."